TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/004 Domain component.md

 Similar to some Jar files in Java, however, other Jar files can actually be executed.
 In .NET we distinguish between .exe files: executables, and .dll files: dynamic link libraries.

-Your Shared component will just contain the Model classes (and a few other things), there is nothing to run.
+Your Domain component will just contain the Model classes (and a few other things), there is nothing to run.

-The new project, Shared, will contain a single class, ´Class1.cs', you can just delete this.
+The new project, Domain, will contain a single class, ´Class1.cs', you can just delete this.